 - A chest x-ray may show the cause of your SIADH.

 - A CT , or CAT scan, is a type of x-ray that is taken of your head.
 The pictures may show the cause of your SIADH.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - A liquid challenge test is used to check how much liquid stays in your body or comes out as urine.
 You will receive a certain amount of liquid through an IV tube for 24 to 48 hours.